jlonghku/VELMA-ML/README.md

-# User Manual for the VELMA-ML Code
+# Guide for the VELMA-ML

 ## Table of Contents